 PAYMENT POLICY & PROCEDURES: Payment will only be accepted at the site before or on the due date.
 As per School Board Policy 3411, ALL PAYMENTS MUST BE MADE PRIOR TO THE START OF THE ATTENDANCE PERIOD.
-Payment must be made by check or money order.
+Payment must be made by check, money order or credit card.
 Cash will not be accepted.
 No refunds.
 If payment is made late, your child will be dropped from the program and may no longer attend.
 Your child will have to be re-registered and an additional registration fee will be charged, providing there is space available.
 These fees are based on an annual tuition of services provided and are divided into equal payment periods for your convenience.
 The above schedule of fees will apply for children of all age levels according to the license age limits at your site.

-RETURNED CHECK CHARGE:There is a returned check charge of \$35.00.
-All subsequent payments must be money order for theperiod of one year.2020/2021 \Schedule subject to change
+RETURNED CHECK CHARGE: There is a returned check charge of \$35.00.
+All subsequent payments must be money order for the period of one year.2024/2025 Schedule subject to change

-5700 Horizons Lane, Margate, FL 33063 • Tel: 954.596.9000 • Fax: 954.596.9880 • www.aspkids.com
+12472 West Atlantic Blvd, Coral Springs, FL 33071 • Tel: 954.596.9000 • www.aspkids.com